 I had a great time staying in Varadero and visiting Havana.
+I saw many old vintage style cars and hot rods.
 During my vacation I also learned a bit about the country’s economy.

 As one of the last communist countries in the world, Cuba is dominated by state-run enterprises and Marxist-Leninist ideologies.
 Most of the means of production are owned and operated by the Communist Party of Cuba.
 Naturally most Cubans who work are employed by the state.

 Cuba’s economy uses 2 currencies; the CUP peso is worth about US $0.06, and the convertible CUC peso is pegged to the US dollar at a conversion rate of 1 to 1.
 The CUP is used by the country’s residences, and the CUC is only used by tourists and foreign visitors like myself.

 A big part of Cuba’s economy is exporting sugar, tobacco, fish, fruits, coffee, potatoes, rum, and minerals such as nickel.
 In 2013 its nickel reserves were estimated at over 7% of the world’s total.
 Sherritt International, a Canadian company that I’m invested in, operates a large mining facility on the east side of Cuba.

 The other large and growing industry in Cuba is tourism.
 Over 2.5 million tourists visit Cuba every year, predominantly from Ontario/Quebec Canada and Europe, generating more than US $2 billion of economic activity.
 Cuba’s own population is only about 11.2 million.